mcclayton/react-state-patterns/README.md

 ## Usage

 ### API
-+ `statePatterns` - _Creates an implementation of the state decorator, hook, and render prop patterns_
++ `statePatterns` - _Creates an implementation of the state decorator, hook, and render prop provider patterns_
 ```javascript
 /**
  * @param {Object} initialState The state to use initially